This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 See Details About a Space

-For spaces that you have access to, you can see details, such as a description of the space, the space key (for scripting), the space administrators, and attributes.
+For spaces that you have access to, you see details, such as a description of the space, the space key (for scripting), the space administrators, and attributes.

 In a space, click About Image shown here.